Heilongjiang

-Heilongjiang (Note: /ˌheɪ.lɒŋ.ˈdʒæŋ/; formerly romanized as Heilungkiang) is a province in northeast China.
+Heilongjiang (Note: /ˌheɪ.lɒŋ.ˈdʒæŋ/; formerly romanized as Heilungkiang) is an inland province in northeast China.
 It is the northernmost and easternmost province of the country and contains China's northernmost point (in Mohe City along the Amur) and easternmost point (at the confluence of the Amur and Ussuri rivers).

 The province is bordered by Jilin to the south and Inner Mongolia to the west.
 It also shares a border with Russia (Amur Oblast, Jewish Autonomous Oblast, Khabarovsk Krai, Primorsky Krai and Zabaykalsky Krai) to the north and east.
 The capital and the largest city of the province is Harbin.
 Among Chinese provincial-level administrative divisions, Heilongjiang is the sixth-largest by total area, the 20th-most populous, and the second-poorest by GDP per capita after only Gansu province.

-The province takes its name from the Amur river which marks the border between the People's Republic of China and Russia.
+The province takes its name from the Amur river (in Chinese: Heilong River), which marks the border between the People's Republic of China and Russia.

 Heilongjiang has significant agricultural production, and raw materials, such as timber, oil, and coal.